-Section 17 of Municipal Finance Management Act (MFMA) requires the municipality to prepare an annual budget in the prescribed format.
-National Treasury's MFMA circular 115 have been used as guidance for the compilation of the 2022/23 MTREF.
-The main challenges experienced during the compilation of the 2022/23 MTREF can be summarized as follows
+Section 17 of the Municipal Finance Management Act (MFMA) requires the municipality to prepare an annual budget in the prescribed format.
+National Treasury's MFMA circular 123 has been used as guidance for the compilation of the 2023/24 MTREF.
+The main challenges experienced during the compilation of the 2023/24 MTREF can be summarized as follows

-- > Ageing and poorly maintained roads and electricity infrastructure - > Salaries and wage increases for municipal staff as well as the need to fill all active vacant positions. - Limited and/or very minimal surplus anticipated to be realized from operating budget makes it difficult to accommodate all the wards within the area of jurisdiction of the municipality in terms of capital projects implementations
+- Ageing and poorly maintained roads and electricity infrastructure - Salaries and wage increases for municipal staff as well as the need to fill all active vacant positions. - Sufficient surplus anticipated to be realized from the operating budget makes it difficult to accommodate all the wards within the area of jurisdiction of the municipality in terms of capital projects implementation due to the minimal collection rate, especially for traffic fines.

-The following budget principles and guidelines directly informed the compilation the 2022/23 MTREF:
+The following budget principles and guidelines directly informed the compilation the 2023/24 MTREF:

-- The 2021/22 adjustment budget priorities and targets as well as the base line allocations contained in that adjustment were adopted as the upper limits for the new base lines for the 2022/23 annual budget. - Tariffs and property rates increases should be affordable and should generally not exceed the inflation as measured by the CPI except where there are price increases in the inputs of services that are beyond the control of the municipality, for example: cost of bulk electricity.
-In addition, we had to ensure that our tariffs remained or moved towards being cost reflective, and had to take into account the need to address infrastructure backlogs.
+- The 2022/23 adjustment budget priorities and targets as well as the baseline allocations contained in that adjustment were adopted as the upper limits for the new baselines for the 2023/24 annual budget. - Tariffs and property rates increases should be affordable and should generally not exceed the inflation as measured by the CPI except where there are price increases in the inputs of services that are beyond the control of the municipality, for example: cost of bulk electricity.
+In addition, we had to ensure that our tariffs remained or moved towards being cost reflective, and had to take into account the need to address infrastructure backlogs. - Only justification of all increases or decreases in excess of target inflation band (3 6) determined by Treasury will be provided.

-- Capital projects and activities funded from external grants are budgeted as per the gazetted amount as outlined in 2022/23 Division of Revenue Act (DoRA).

-- In addition to cost containment implemented by the municipality, the following items and allocations thereof had to be kept at minimum level:
+- Capital projects and activities funded from external grants are budgeted as per the gazetted amount as outlined in 2023/24 Division of Revenue Act (DoRA). - In addition to cost containment implemented by the municipality, the following items and allocations thereof had to be kept at minimum level: - Special projects and events; - Catering services - Refreshments and entertainment (R2 000 allocated per directorate for the entire financial year); - Ad hoc travelling; - Subsistence, travelling and conference fees, and - Overtime.

-- Consultants and Professional Fees;

-- Special Projects and Events;

-- Refreshments and Entertainment (R2 000 allocated per directorate for the entire financial year);

-- Ad hoc travelling;

-- Subsistence, Travelling and conference fees;

-- Telephone and cell phone subscriptions;

-- Issuing of Material and Store items, and

-- Overtime.

-In view of the aforementioned, the following table is a consolidated overview of the proposed 2022/23 Medium Term Revenue and Expenditure Framework:
+In view of the aforementioned, the following table is a consolidated overview of the proposed 2023/24 Medium Term Revenue and Expenditure Framework:

-SUMMARY OF 2022/23 MEDIUM TERM REVENUE EXPENDITURE FRAMEWORK
+SUMMARY OF 2023/24 MEDIUM TERM REVENUE EXPENDITURE FRAMEWORK